Miller v. Jenkins: Vermont case

 In the civil union dissolution proceedings, primary custody of Isabella was granted to Miller as Miller was her biological mother, while Jenkins was granted visitation rights.
 Miller subsequently moved to Virginia, which does not recognize civil unions, and denied attempts by Jenkins to visit Isabella.
 Miller further stated that she had become a Christian and was no longer a lesbian.

 In February 2021, Isabella Miller, a legal adult since April 2020, filled papers requesting removal of her name from the Vermont case.

 Virginia case

 In July 2004, Miller requested and received a court order in Virginia court declaring her Isabella's sole legal parent.
 Jenkins appealed in November, arguing on the basis of the Parental Kidnapping Prevention Act that the Virginia courts were obligated to comply with the rulings in Vermont family court.
 The Supreme Court of Virginia agreed and in November 2006 ordered that Jenkins be provided with visitation rights.

-For the next three years, Miller consistently failed to comply with visitation orders and in November 2009, Vermont ordered that sole custody of Isabella be given to Jenkins, with transportation occurring on January 1, 2010.
+For the next three years, Miller consistently failed to comply with visitation orders and in November 2009, Judge William D. Cohen of Vermont ordered that sole custody of Isabella be given to Jenkins, with transportation occurring on January 1, 2010.
 Neither Miller nor Isabella appeared at the court-ordered time.